Foster care allowance in Flanders

-This type of foster care is intended to swiftly provide the child with a clear and sustainable solution: a return to the parental home, long-term placement with a foster family, or placement in another facility ...
-Short-term foster care typically lasts several months.
+This type of foster care is intended to swiftly provide the child with a clear and sustainable solution: a return to the parental home, a long-term placement in a foster family, or perhaps a placement in another facility ...
+Short-term foster care typically lasts a couple of months.

 Supportive foster care

 This type of foster care gives children who have been placed in a facility full-time the opportunity of spending a weekend or holiday somewhere else.
 It can also provide a solution in the event that a vulnerable parent (with no social network of their own) is temporarily unable to take care of their child.